Tilman Enss | Teaching — Advanced Statistical Physics

 This advanced theory course introduces paradigmatic models of statistical physics and their critical properties near phase transitions.
 In particular, we shall discuss the Heisenberg and O(N) vector models, the nonlinear sigma model, the XY model, the Sine-Gordon model, and the spherical model, as time permits.
 By computing their critical behavior, one can understand the phase transitions in many different systems in statistical physics, condensed matter physics and beyond, which belong to the same universality classes.
 We will use field theoretic methods and introduce renormalization, epsilon and 1/N expansions, and duality transformation.

 - Nonlinear sigma model and epsilon expansion

 - Topological excitations in the XY and Sine-Gordon models and the Kosterlitz-Thouless transition

 Dates and Location

 As an introduction, the lecture notes by Mudry are recommended; Mudry chapter 1 introduces the field theoretical language.

-The written exam will be held on Tuesday, 5 February 2019, from 09:15-10:45h.
-The exam will be graded, those who pass will get 6 credit points.
-In order to participate in the exam you will need to register for the course at this URL; you may unregister yourself before January 29.
+The written exam will be held on Friday, 26 July 2019, from 11:15-12:00h in the lecture hall Phil12/kHS.
+Those who pass will get 4 credit points.
+In order to participate in the exam you need to register for the course; you may unregister yourself before July 19.